Xuanyu Zhou bio photo

 My research interests mainly focus on Data-driven Urban Planning, including:

-- Urban Equility: Applying demographic and visitation data to explore the equity of urban infrastructure, particularly through spatio-temporal analysis of urban green space (UGS) access and its impact on community resilience in shrinking cities.
+• Urban Equity: Applying demographic and visitation data to explore the equity of urban infrastructure, particularly through spatio-temporal analysis of urban green space (UGS) access and its impact on community resilience in shrinking cities.

-- Urban AI: Leveraging machine learning techniques, such as Geographically Weighted Random Forest (GWRF), to model complex urban phenomena—from post-pandemic resilience to the relationship between the built environment and public health outcomes.
+• Urban AI: Leveraging machine learning techniques to model complex urban phenomena—from post-pandemic resilience to the relationship between the built environment and public health outcomes.

-- Urban Mobility: Developing advanced modeling frameworks for next-generation transportation systems, including shared mobility and Urban Air Mobility (UAM), integrating dynamic demand patterns and heterogeneous fleets to optimize for efficiency and equity.
+• Urban Mobility: Developing advanced modeling frameworks for next-generation transportation systems, integrating dynamic demand patterns and heterogeneous fleets to optimize for efficiency and equity.

 News and Updates